 What if I have two W2 forms from different employers?

-To File Yearly Tax Returns With W-2 forms from multiple employers, you need to send all your W2 forms at the same time to IRS because you are obligated to report all your incomes.
+To File Yearly Tax Returns With W-2 forms from multiple employers, you need to send all your W2 forms simultaneously to IRS because you are obligated to report all your incomes.
 In this case, if you have two W2 forms from different employers, send all two W2 forms simultaneously and notify all your gains IRS.

 As an employee, it is your responsibility and civic duty to mention the withholding allowances to the employers.
 The employers must highlight the total income paid to the employees and the tax amount subtracted on form W-2.
 As for those who have worked under multiple employers, then as an employee, you would have more than one W-2 form.
 This involves working with more than one employer, a change of job during the tax year, and working two jobs per day.
 If you are in a joint relationship, you can also file a legal joint return with the spouse who must be employed.
 In this situation, the number of W-2 forms depends on the number of employers a couple worked with during the tax return period.